OTR Training – Paid With Halvor

 Q: What is the best paid CDL training company?

 We’ve heard many drivers say that Halvor is the best trucking company they have ever worked for.
-Our driver turnover is well below industry averages, and driver survey feedback has made Halvor Lines a Best Fleet to Drive For nine years and counting.
+Our driver turnover is well below industry averages, and driver survey feedback has put Halvor Lines into the Best Fleets to Drive for Hall of Fame.

 Best Fleets To Drive For is awarded each year to 20 carriers who provide drivers with good wages, solid benefits, safe equipment, and more.
 The TCA examines all of our operations, and survey drivers to get their thoughts on how well we meet their needs.